vitessio/website/content/en/docs/24.0/user-guides/configuration-basic/troubleshooting.md

 VTOrc can be used to detect errant GTIDs.
 You can also set up your own monitoring to detect this situation.
 This can be performed by ensuring that the GTIDs of the replicas are always a subset of the primary.

 If an errant GTID is detected, the first task is to identify the GTIDs that are diverged.
-If the divergence did not cause any data skew, you could choose to create dummy transactions with those extra GTIDs on instances that do not contain them.
+If the divergence did not cause any data skew, you could choose to create placeholder transactions with those extra GTIDs on instances that do not contain them.

 If the data has diverged, you have to make a decision about which one is authoritative.
 Once that is decided, it is recommended that you first take a backup of the instance that you have determined to be authoritative.
 Following this, you can bring down the instances that were non-authoritative and restart them with empty directories.
 This will trigger the restore workflow that will start with the authoritative backup.
 Once restored, the MySQL will point itself to the current primary and catch up to a consistent state.